 In 2003, Dr. Ames founded and continues to serve as president of an educational non-profit, Center for Global Awareness.
 She has infused a holistic approach, global perspectives, cross-cultural awareness, and balanced views into her eight books, numerous blogs, lesson plans, articles, newsletters, teaching units, and educational resources for the non-profit, its clients, educators, and students grade 9-university.

-Dr. Ames has presented numerous classes, workshops, and lectures on her holistic world history, the global economy, cross-cultural understanding, and global awareness locally, nationally, and internationally.
-She is the author of Waves of Global Change: A Holistic World History, 2nd Edition, Waves of Global Change: An Educator's Handbook for Teaching a Holistic World History, The Global Economy: Connecting the Roots of a Holistic System, and Financial Literacy: Wall Street and How it Works, and Connecting the Roots of the Global Economy: A Holistic Approach, Brief Edition, Human Rights: Towards a Global Values System, Five Worldviews: The Way We See the World, and Divided: Five Colliding Worldviews and How to Navigate Them.
+Dr. Ames has presented numerous classes, workshops, and lectures on holistic world history, the global economy, cross-cultural understanding, and global awareness locally, nationally, and internationally.
+Her eight books include: Waves of Global Change: A Holistic World History, 1st and 2nd Editions, Waves of Global Change: An Educator's Handbook for Teaching a Holistic World History, The Global Economy: Connecting the Roots of a Holistic System, Financial Literacy: Wall Street and How it Works, Connecting the Roots of the Global Economy: A Holistic Approach, Brief Edition, Human Rights: Towards a Global Values System, Five Worldviews: The Way We See the World, and Divided: Five Colliding Worldviews and How to Navigate Them.

-Along with her professional interests and work in history, global issues, and education, Dr. Ames has owned her own small retail business for eight years, constructed and remodeled eight houses, and exhibited and trained Arabian horses.
-She has two adult children, their spouses, and a granddaughter.
-She particularly enjoys traveling, hiking, yoga, reading, biking, gardening, and visiting with family and friends, and interacting with her grandchildren.
+Along with her educational achievements, Dr. Ames has owned her own small retail business for eight years, constructed and remodeled eight houses, and exhibited and trained Arabian horses.
+She has two adult children, their spouses, and three grandchildren.
+She particularly enjoys traveling, hiking, yoga, reading, biking, gardening, visiting with family and friends, and interacting with her grandchildren.
 She currently resides with her partner Jim near the campus of the University of New Mexico in sunny Albuquerque, New Mexico, USA.